-She didn’t like it when I teased her about her house.
+Nancy didn’t like it when I teased her about her house.
 Put politely, it was unfinished.
 What was meant to be the baby’s room, with its careful design of overlapping squares hand-painted on the walls, had become a storage-space; miscellaneous items suffering a slow transition to the garbage.
 Her hardwood floors had stains.
 Light bulbs dangling from fixtures.
 Things in the yard that hadn’t been moved since they were put down fifteen years prior.
 A storm destroyed the fence, with only the posts a reminder that her yard had once been enclosed.
-The front lawn with crab grass and mushrooms.
+The front lawn with crabgrass and mushrooms.

 Not that one needed to be tremendously perceptive to realize that the house, more or less, had ceased any major evolutionary activity- the kind where the first time homeowner is gifted a Time-Life “Home Repair & Improvement” book set, with plans made that foresaw holiday duties on the path to grandchildren.

-She wanted me to love the beach like she did.
-Reminders of this- some purchased at home furnishing stores, some given as gifts- served as the main source of decor; reminding me that the beach is her happy place while encouraging me to keep calm and sit by the ocean.
+She had wanted me to love the beach like she did.
+Reminders of this- some purchased at home furnishing stores, some given as gifts- served as the main source of décor; reminding me that the beach is her happy place while encouraging me to keep calm and sit by the ocean.

 If there’s anything certain left to believe, it’s that we’re living in hell.
 She didn’t understand why I went on about this- falling short of obsessive but with serious overtones of urgency.
 The greatest misconception about hell is the fire.
 People think hell is alive, molecules buzzing anxiously.
 There may be a cinematic quality to this but it isn’t accurate- it isn’t hell.
 Hell is cold and dead.
 Hell is subtle enough for you to doubt that it’s surrounding you.

 Typically divorced, but not always- the ones who were married are usually the more mentally stable- they’ll cite a dead bedroom and an unmotivated husband as their chief concern for initiating the separation.
 There will usually be a pang of regret over disrupting the lives of their children, and the inconvenience of sharing custody, although this is understood as collateral damage.
-They had all heard of Tinder and were “excited to try it,” with the initial burst of male interest serving as enthusiastic confirmation that they had made the right decision.
+They had all heard of Tinder and were “excited to try it,” with the initial burst of male interest serving as enthusiastic confirmation that they made the right decision.
 You’ll know how long a woman has been on her own by the way she talks about meeting men.